Overparameterized Linear Regression under Adversarial Attacks: Adversarial training and regularization

 \section{Adversarial training and regularization}

-Empirical risk minimization (ERM) has been tremendously successful in finding predictors with good performance.
-In the last section, the model was trained to minimize the empirical risk $\hat{R}(\beta)$ but evaluated according to an adversarial criteria.
+Empirical risk minimization (ERM) is a popular paradigm for estimating predictive models~\cite{shalev-shwartz_understanding_2014}.
+In the last section, the model was trained to minimize the empirical risk $\mhat{R}(\beta)$ but evaluated according to an adversarial criteria.
 One natural idea to obtain models that are more robust to adversarial attacks is to instead minimize the empirical adversarial risk,

 This method is commonly called adversarial training~\citep{madry_deep_2018}.

 In this section, we use Lemma~\ref{thm:advrisk-closeform} to develop a convex formulation of adversarial training for linear regression problems.
 With this tool in hand, we explore the effect of adversarial training on how the model robustness changes the number of features.
 We also compare it to ridge regression,